cis-famu/oer-assignment-oer-team-1/Chapter-4.md

 Outcome 2: Utilize debugging tools to trace code execution and locate the source of errors within loops.

+#include <iostream>

+using namespace std;

+int main() {

+    int n = 5;
+    int sum = 0;

+    // The Loop calculates the sum of numbers from 1 to n for (int i = 1; i <= n; ++i) {
+        // Print loop control variable and intermediate result for debugging cout << "Iteration " << i << ": ";
+        cout << "Current sum = " << sum << ", Adding " << i << endl;

+        // Update the sum
+        sum += i;
+    }

+    // Print the final result
+    cout << "\nFinal sum: " << sum << endl;

+    return 0;
+}

+In this example, these print statements serve as a form of debugging output, helping you understand the flow of execution and verify variable values.

 Outcome 3: Develop preventive coding practices to minimize the occurrence of logic errors in loops.

+To minimize the occurrence of logic errors in loops in C++, you can adopt preventive coding practices.
+These practices focus on writing clean and understandable code that executes properly.

+Test Edge Cases:
+Thoroughly test loops with boundary values and edge cases to identify and address potential issues related to loop conditions and variable values.

+Initialize Loop Control Variables:
+Always initialize loop control variables before using them in a loop.
+This helps prevent unexpected behavior due to uninitialized variables.

+Avoid Unnecessary Infinite Loops:
+Always ensure there is a clear exit condition for loops to prevent unintentional infinite loops.
+Use a break statement or an appropriate condition to exit the loop when needed.

 ____________________________________________________________________________________________________________________________________________________________
 Key Terms